LennartHennigs/PrototypingWS/README.md

 ### Access to Node-RED
 - Enter `http://protopi[nn].local:1880` in the browser (Firefox or Chrome, please)
+- You should find the *Pushover* flow, please remove my credentials and start tinkering

 ## Links and Resources
 ### Links